 What is cannabis?

-Although across some platforms it is used and backed for holistic healing and treatment, its organic form, including THC, is in fact addictive and dangerous when heavily consumed.
+Although it is used and backed across some platforms for holistic healing and treatment, its organic form, including THC, is addictive and dangerous when heavily consumed.

 Acting as a rapid drug, the effects of cannabis (marijuana) can be instantly felt, lasting over a 1-hour period, offering relaxing, chilled out and suppressing effects.